pzeidler89/MUSEpack/docs/source/MUSEreduce.rst

    :proptype execute: bool
    :options execute: false, true, default=true

+   :property autocalib: This may execute the flux autocalibration between the different IFUs for empty fields.
+If ``user`` a AUTOCAL_FACTORS.fits table has to be provided by the user.
+   :proptype autocalib: string
+   :options autocalib: 'none', 'deepfield', 'user', default=none

    :property subtract_sky: The user can decide to not run any sky subtraction.
 All telluric lines will be included in the final datacube. this may be useful if one
                             wants to do their own wavelength calibration.
    :proptype subtract_sky: bool